ramonatame/ramonatame.github.io/_posts/2022-06-20-how-does-the-zero-trust-architecture-work.markdown

 A few things worth mentioning:
 * it's very likely that you'll have significantly less data for autonomous systems than you have for humans
 * certificates can provide useful data too: a device certificate could include data like the device type, the OS etc.; a user certificate could give you the user role
-* there may be some PII you have to manage, by storing user data
+* there may be some PII you have to manage, by storing user data.

 ### THE DATA STORES
 Think of the Data Stores as the source of truth for the current and past state of the system: it holds the inventory databases and the historical databases.
 The inventory databases are just asset inventory databases and can be built using the configuration management.
 The historical databases hold anything worth storing about the user/ app or the device, that would influence the trust score, such as patterns, timing, frequency, accessed resources etc. There could be a database of expected flows, too.